jaques-sam/prono/TASKS.md

 ## Functional

+- [ ] Show survey from file on "start survey" click
 - [ ] Add answers for first user into db
 - [ ] Show all answers
   - [ ] In table as output